chen19991019/DIRNA-StatsViz/DIRNA-StatsViz/README.md

                         The number of cycles to produce the expected data for breakpoints.Use it only if you want to customize the number of cycle, the default number of cycle is equal to the total count of the dirna of the sample
   ```
-  After coming to the working folder, the scripts are run by one command line.
+  Example command line using test_data:
-  Example command line using example data:
+  After coming to the multi_samples_same folder, several samples in the folder can be analysed using the scripts run by one command line.

-  ``python3 ./DIRNA-StatsViz/DIRNA_stats_multiple_samples.py --dirna_count_threshold 3 --venn_upset_threshold 3``
+  ``python3 /home/USERNAME/Downloads/DIRNA-StatsViz-main/DIRNA-StatsViz/DIRNA_stats_multiple_samples.py --dirna_count_threshold 3 --venn_upset_threshold 3``

  Scripts both generate tables and plots for multiple samples and call single-sample scripts to analyse and plot for each single sample by default.
 You can add option ```--noplots_for_singlesample```and option ```--noplots_for_multiplesamples``` to prevent them generatring plots.
  The number of times for cycling in breakpoints scripts is by default equal to the total number of DI-RNAs counts of the sample, but the you are allowed to customise the number of cycles to n by ```--cycle_index``` . <n> is a number customised by the you.